Complete families of smooth space curves and strong semistability: Constructing strongly semistable vector bundles

-The matrix of this linear system in the monomial bases is made of six rectangular blocks, by separating the monomials according to the value modulo 6 of the exponent of $X$.
-As a consequence, the solution space of (\ref{system1}) is the direct sum of the solution spaces of six smaller systems, that we may solve independently.
+The matrix of this linear system in the monomial bases has six rectangular blocks, as one sees by separating the monomials according to the value modulo 6 of the exponent of $X$.
+Consequently, the solution space of (\ref{system1}) is the direct sum of the solution spaces of six smaller systems, that we may solve independently.